|New York, the interior of the Park Theatre, 1822|

 They had eight children: Elizabeth Channing Moore, who died in infancy; Eliza Elliot Moore who married Alfred Livingston, Esq.; Townsend Moore who died unmarried; John; Maria Seabury Moore who died in infancy; a second Maria Seabury Moore who married the Rev. David Moore, D.D.; Lydia Hubbard Moore who married the Rev. William Henry Hart; and Thomas William Channing Moore who died unmarried.Townsend Moore and Thomas William Channing Moore?
 Ah, forgotten brothers.
 How soon the most industrious family historian will drop a brother "who died unmarried."
 Not to mention a younger brother who emigrates west, although in Illinois, just about "everybody from Calhoun County to Rock Island used to know" ex-New Yorker Francis Childs Moore (1796-1874), Frank C. Moore to his friends.
 Before lighting out for Hillsboro and Quincy, Francis named his first child with his first wife John Moore III, aka John Livingston Moore III.
 Townsend Moore died in April 1833 "at the house of his brother-in-law" Rev. Hart in Walden, Orange County.
 Evidently one brother at least remained close to the family of his sister Lydia after her death in 1831, and presumably before.
-Then there's Thomas William Channing Moore (1794-1872), born four years after Lydia Hubbard Moore so her younger brother.
+Then there's Thomas William Channing Moore (1794-1872), born four years after Lydia Hubbard Moore so her younger brother (if 1790 at WikiTree is closer to right than 1796 at Find A Grave for Lydia's date of birth).
 Call him T. W. C. Moore.
 Better yet, call him Cuz: first cousin once removed of Henry Livingston, Jr.

 --Dutchess County Historical Society Yearbook, Vol. 28 (1943) page 72 via Mary S. Van Deusen